 - Lung cancer was the most common cause of cancer death in 2012 for both men and women aged 65 – 74 years

-- Even healthy people can develop lung cancer – almost two of every ten people diagnosed with lung cancer have never smoked.
+- Even healthy people can develop lung cancer – one in five people diagnosed with lung cancer have never smoked.

-- Lung cancer is a major cause of disparity of health outcomes between Maori and non-Maori, as lung cancer rates are four times higher in Maori women and two and a half times higher in Maori men.
+- Lung cancer is a major cause of disparity of health outcomes between Maori and non-Maori.
+Lung cancer registrations and mortality rates in 2013 are four times higher in Maori women and nearly three times higher in Maori men.

 - Smoking rates among Maori women are some of the highest in the Western World.
 It is essential that we grapple with smoke cessation as cigarette smoking remains the major risk for the development of lung cancer.

-Lung Foundation NZ will advocate for making innovative medicines for lung cancer available to all New Zealanders by working with Government, PHARMAC and pharmaceutical companies.
+Lung Foundation New Zealand will advocate for making innovative medicines for lung cancer available to all New Zealanders by working with Government, PHARMAC and pharmaceutical companies.

 - Lung diseases are one of the world’s biggest health concerns, causing about one sixth of all deaths worldwide.
 Lung disease is responsible for almost 12 deaths every day in New Zealand.